 Estonina University of Life Sciences is opening a PhD position 'Ecosystem disservices in cultural landscapes: evaluation, monitoring and integration to spatial planning'.
 It is aiming to explore ecosystem diservices in urban environments, including in the locations of the URGENT project.

 The consultation workshop (National Institute of Urban Affairs, New Delhi, 14 December 2022) aims at forming an effective national Stakeholder Interactive Platform (SIP) bringing different stakeholders for developing understanding, awareness and shared agendas.
-This workshop is designed to stimulate a healthy dialogue on the relevance of the approach for mainstreaming climate actions to ensure qualitative improvement of the education process & academic workflow support among universities & stakeholders across the partner countries.

 We have finished the development of the URGENT URBAN-learn collaborative learning platform that is fully available now in the user mode.
 The platform is the first stop for accessing URGENT curriculum deliverables and for sharing them between project partners.